worldline/ios-training/docs/src/swift-part1/README.md

 - Interfaces are called protocols and they are used a lot.
 - Structures are available and provide a lot of features (More on that later).

-[This code snippet](https://swiftfiddle.com/2382a3b3fdc54631140f51bae116dc74) illustrates some of the features listed above.
+[this code](https://swiftfiddle.com/2382a3b3fdc54631140f51bae116dc74) illustrates some of the features listed above.

 In the following sections, we will delve into more features.